hobbyquaker/dna-monitor/README.md

 This tool can't - and will never - replace the Escribe software, it's just the device-monitoring part.
 For configuration of preheat, profiles, wires, themes etc you still need Escribe.

-### Download
+### Download & Install

+#### macOS

-Go to the [latest release page](https://github.com/hobbyquaker/dna-monitor/releases/latest) and download the dna-monitor-vX.X.X.zip file.
+Go to the [latest release page](https://github.com/hobbyquaker/dna-monitor/releases/latest) and download the dna-monitor-X.X.X.dmg file.

+#### Linux

+On the [latest release page](https://github.com/hobbyquaker/dna-monitor/releases/latest) you can find a .deb file for Ubuntu and Debian, a .pacman file for Arch and a .tar.gz that should work on other distributions.

+Don't forget to give you user access to the serial port, on Ubuntu this can be done by adding your user to the dialout group:
+`sudo usermod -a -G dialout <username>`

 ### Usage